Thailand Tourist Arrivals 2025: Official Report (Jan–Sep)

 Monthly tourist arrivals in Thailand for 2025 peaked at the start of the year and followed a seasonal decline until May, before beginning a mid-year recovery.

-Revenue from foreign visitors shows a stark contrast: a decline in mature hubs (Bangkok, Phuket/Southern region, Pattaya) and strong traction in the Northern provinces (Chiang Mai/Chiang Rai), signaling a geographical rebalancing.
+Foreign visitor revenue shows a clear contrast: declines in mature hubs (Bangkok, Phuket/Southern region, Pattaya) and strong traction in Northern provinces (Chiang Mai/Chiang Rai), indicating a geographic rebalancing.

 Area/Province Foreign Revenue (M THB) Change vs 2024 Signal